-I got an idea of making these oatmeal pancake roll-ups from Nutella or cream cheese filled french toast roll-ups.
 I feel God has given me a somewhat less sweet-craving tooth.
-This may be the reason that I have always look for recipes that are savory or less sweet.
-And, things are exactly the opposite with Dr. Gulati.
+This may be why I always look for recipes that are savory or less sweet.
+And things are exactly the opposite with Dr. Gulati.
 He still gets confused while emptying the dishwasher and arranging cleaned dishes.
-But, he exactly knows where I keep all the sweet things in the house how hard I try to hide them.
-I think because of him you will find sweet recipes too on this blog.
-If you find anything sweet that you like here then thank him (:P).
+But he exactly knows where I keep all the sweet things in the house and how hard I try to hide them.
+I think because of him, you will find sweet recipes too on this blog.
+Thank him if you find anything sweet that you like here (:P).

 - high in protein content